Video best practices

 <url> <loc>http://www.example.com/videos/some_video_landing_page.html</loc> <video:video> <video:thumbnail_loc> http://www.example.com/thumbs/123.jpg </video:thumbnail_loc> <video:title>Grilling steaks for summer</video:title> <video:description> Bob shows you how to get perfectly done steaks every time </video:description> <video:player_loc> http://www.example.com/player?video=123 </video:player_loc> <video:restriction relationship="allow">ca mx</video:restriction> </video:video> </url>

 Optimize for SafeSearch

 SafeSearch is a setting in Google user accounts that specifies whether to show or block explicit images, videos, and websites in Google Search results.
-You should help Google understand the nature of your videos in order to apply SafeSearch settings to your videos if appropriate.
+Make sure Google understands the nature of your videos so that Google can apply SafeSearch settings to your videos if appropriate.

 Group adult-only videos in a common URL location

 If your site contains adult videos, we strongly recommend grouping the videos separately from other videos on your website.
 For example: http//www.example.com/adult/video.mp4.

 Add metadata to adult pages